sartography/spiffworkflow_website/content/posts/deep_dives/deploy_integrate.md

 ![Code Source Screenshot](code_source.png)

-After a confirmation dialog you will see your lambda has been updated:
+After a confirmation dialog, you will see your Lambda has been updated:

 ![Code Source 2 Screenshot](code_source2.png)